glentner/CmdKit/docs/source/api/app.rst

     .. autoattribute:: interface

-        The commandline argument parser for this application.
+        The command-line argument parser for this application.
         Calls to :func:`~cmdkit.cli.Interface.add_argument` should have their destination set to class-level attribute names.